Skip to main content

 warning

-Assess the impact of these configurations on the security and performance of your environment.
-If you need support, Contact Us, we will be happy to assist you.
+Evaluate the impacts of such configurations on the security and performance of your environment.
+If you need assistance, Contact us, it will be a pleasure to help you.

 Footnotes

-1. Utility machines are typically used for auxiliary tasks, such as cluster management, while Edge machines are dedicated to graphical interfaces or components used by users at the "edge" of the environment.
+1. Utility type machines are typically used for auxiliary tasks, such as cluster management, while Edge type machines are dedicated to graphical interfaces or components used by users at the "edge" of the environment.